 The Bottom Line

-Great Facebook video ads better reach target audiences by gaining their attention through messages that resonate with them.
+Great Facebook video ads better reach target audiences by gaining their attention through messages that resonate with them on platforms they’re spending time on.
 It is important to take the time to understand your target audience before designing your ad to ensure it will speak to them and send the right message.
-Video ads can be highly effective when used strategically, so while they may cost more than an image ad, you are likely to see a higher return on investment from them.
+Video ads can be highly effective when used strategically, so you are likely to see a higher return on investment from them.

 Creating and launching a video ad is one thing, but the day-to-day and month-to-month management of your Facebook ads may not be something you have the time (or Facebook expertise) for.
 Businesses, large and small, often use Facebook Ad management services, such as Hibu.
 Visit Hibu today to see how professional management and ongoing optimizations can help drive long-term success with Facebook advertising.